 Best above 26C.
 Below 22C not recommended, with problems below 18C

-The colour of sleepy cod can change according to environmental conditions. it is possible to manipulate their colour to provide fish to the market in a preferred colour.
-Temperature and light are the factors that effect the fishes colour.
+The colour of sleepy cod can change according to environmental conditions.
+It is possible to manipulate their colour to provide fish to the market in a preferred colour.
+By this I mean lighter or darker, or even more marbled, but you can't change to the colours seen below, These are very rare.
+Temperature and light are other factors that effect the fishes colour.
 They are capable of changing colour within a few minutes.
-Sometime very rare colour forms of sleepy cod occure.
-These fish are only found in one or two streams in Queensland.
-We are breeding from these fish to develope more atractive colour forms.